Portable Vibration Calibrator - Agate Technology

 Vibration Sensor Automatic Testing

-Perform multi-point sensitivity testing with automatic sweeps, live graphing, and onboard data storage.
+Perform automated, multi-point sensitivity testing with configurable frequency and amplitude sweeps.

 Sensor Simulation

-Simulate the electrical output of vibration sensors without physical motion, acting as a vibration-specific function generator.
+Simulate the electrical output of vibration sensors without physical motion, acting as a vibration-specific signal generator.

 Vibration Output